Alaska & the Yukon

 What's Not Included

-• Optional Train Trip
+• Optional Scenic Train Trip

-The optional train trip on the narrow-gauge White Pass & Yukon Railway to Skagway is not included.
+The optional scenic train trip on the narrow-gauge White Pass & Yukon Railway to Skagway is not included.

-• Optional Outings
+• Optional Activities in Denali

-• Visa Fees
+• Visa Requirements

 Notes